danielpetzold/space-tracker/README.md

 # space-tracker
-This is a demo for RStudio Pro Products
+A Python demo files that can be used with RStudio Team